Does it work on Windows?

 findAll does a once-off scan of all the models in the collection that matches the criteria and returns the result in a new Backbone Collection, pretty standard stuff.

 findAllLive creates a new child collection with the original collection as the parent, the new child collection then listens to the change events of the parent, and will automatically test the changes against the child collection's criteria.
 This is incredibly effecient for long running collections which data changes over time.

-findAllLive for short lived collections, especially inside your templates, as it will cause more and more and more child collections and listeners to be created and added, causing a memory leak and unexpected results.
+findAllLive for short-lived collections (especially in your templates).
+It will cause more and more and more child collections and listeners to be created and added, causing a memory leak and unexpected results.

 Which one should I use and when?

 findAllLive when defining long-running custom collections.
 Usual use cases are via the

 collections property of your docpad configuration file, or via the

 extendCollections event within your plugin.

 findAll when you are needing once-off/short-living collections.
 Usual use cases are inside your templates, or inside other events within your plugin.

 However, ideally wherever possible you should try and use DocPad's built-in template helpers or APIs for querying as these methods are highly optimised for DocPad, which the low-level Query-Engine methods are not.

 How can I learn more about the NoSQL queries available and the internals of Query-Engine?